9 min read

 Proof of Concept vs Prototype

 You might be wondering, “What’s the difference between a proof of concept and a prototype?”
-These two terms are often used interchangeably, but they represent two different phases of development.
+These terms are often used interchangeably, but they represent two different stages in software development.

 A prototype is the first, very basic iteration of your software idea.
 It takes the words from the proof of concept and brings them to life in a tangible product.
 Software wireframes are a great example of a prototype.
 Another could be a design mockup that allows you to visualize the user flow and look of an app that’s to be created.
 Unlike a PoC, usability is the primary focus of a prototype.

 So, let’s say, for example, that if your software PoC outlined an idea for a wedding planning app, then your prototype could be a program demo that allowed you to click through the basic screens of that app.
-The prototype gives you a better feel for what the final product will become.
+The prototype gives you a better feel for the final product.

 Prototype vs MVP